 Chinese characters for siblings can address siblings of both genders, only brothers or only sisters.
 You might find interesting to know that these terms encompass both older siblings and younger siblings.

 Siblings - only sisters

 Symbols for Brothers and Sisters

 In Chinese and other Asian cultures that have been influenced by Confucianism, it is of special importance to acknowledge seniority.
-Therefore older and younger siblings each have their term of address, and age matters to the instant.
+Therefore, older and younger siblings each have their term of address, and age matters to the instant.
 So for twins, whoever is born first is the elder.
-Interestingly, this same philosophy encourages to treat everyone as family, even strangers, so it is common for people of similar ages to call each other brother or sister.
+Interestingly, this same philosophy encourages people to treat everyone as family, even strangers, so it is common for people of similar ages to call each other brother or sister.

 Symbols for Grandparents

 The Chinese characters for grandparents are almost the same as parents but with the inclusion of the character that signals they are before the parents, the ancestors.
 Each side of the family has its own terms of address, and while confusing at first, it helps give everyone their special place.
 Below are the most commonly used terms, although there are more formal ones too.
 Pay close attention to the similar strokes for the men and the shared strokes for the women.
 Can you see the hats for the men and the babies for the women?

 There are quite a few terms to address aunts and uncles.
 They vary depending on which side of the family, whose brother or sister they are, and if they are older or younger than the person's parents.
 However, there are two all-purpose terms that can be used in general, not only for family members, but also for everyone else who is of an age similar to one's aunts and uncles, even total strangers!

 Symbols for Spouses